zooniverse/Data-digging/README.md

 #### Galaxy Zoo Touch Table
 Classifying galaxies according to shape on a touch table device.

-*Scripts* -- In order to prepare a device's local database, this script will read a Panoptes classification export csv and produce an appropriately parsed csv file that is ready for import as a database (.db) file.
+*Scripts* -- In order to prepare a device's local database, this script will read a Panoptes subject export csv and produce an appropriately parsed csv file that is ready for import as a database (.db) file.

 ### Older Scripts (Ouroboros-based)